How Marketers Compete for Your Holiday Business M

 This year I was in a retail store before Halloween and saw the merchandising staff optimizing for the holiday season.
 We are starting to squeeze out Thanksgiving because many retailers crave the holiday season in hopes that it will put them in the black, especially during these economic times.
 During this holiday season, you will see that retailers have realized that consumers have become more price-conscious and their marketing will focus more on the value of each dollar that you spend because they realize that's what you’re looking for.

 How will retailers, both online and off be vying for your business?

 You will see marketing tactics and strategies in brick and mortar retailers, some that you are familiar with, and others that offer a level of convenience and way to make it easier for you to spend your hard earned dollar.
 They are focused on creating an urgency for you to complete your holiday shopping with them.
 A few of the strategies that you will see or have already seen include:

 - Open on Thanksgiving.
-Best Buy, Kmart, Toys R Us, Target, and Macys, to just name a few have announced that they will be open on Thanksgiving Day.
+Best Buy, Kmart, Target, and Macy's, to just name a few have announced that they will be open on Thanksgiving Day.
 Creating the newly named “Grey Thursday.”
 They are hoping to capture consumers that want to get a jump start on holiday shopping.